SAML-Toolkits/python3-saml/README.md

  * python 2.7 // python 3.3
  * [xmlsec](https://pypi.python.org/pypi/xmlsec) Python bindings for the XML Security Library.
- * [isodate](https://pypi.python.org/pypi/isodate) An ISO 8601 date/time/duration parser and formatter
+ * [isodate](https://pypi.python.org/pypi/isodate) An ISO 8601 date/time/
+ duration parser and formatter
+ * [defusedxml](https://pypi.python.org/pypi/defusedxml) XML bomb protection for Python stdlib modules

 Review the setup.py file to know the version of the library that python3-saml is using